Public Domain Image

 Reynisfjara Beach Facts

-- Furthermore, the waves in the area remain extremely powerful and also quite unpredictable.
-Consequently, this poses great danger for unaware visitors.
+- The waves in the area are quite powerful, as well as highly unpredictable.
+Consequently, this poses great danger for unwary visitors.
 Previously, numerous fatalities occurred at the location among those attempting to swim in the dangerous waters.

-- As a result of the unique landscape, stunning Reynisfjara Beach also holds yet another distinction.
+- As a result of the landscape, Reynisfjara Beach also holds yet another distinction.
 The location also features prominently in numerous science fiction and horror movies.
-Because of its otherworldly feel, filmmakers continue to use the site for filming movies.
+Because of its otherworldly feel, filmmakers continue to use the site for filming.

 Related Articles